Facebooktwitterredditpinterestlinkedintumblr

 A 75Hz monitor also offers crisper text without any motion blur, which is great for people who need a clearer picture when reading text.
 The only thing to consider with these monitors is that they’re not very good for gaming because there is a small chance that they can flicker.

 Flicker isn’t generally an issue for most monitors, but it becomes more likely above 85Hz refresh rates.
-There are some people who don’t notice this flickering effect, but for those who do notice it then a lower-end monitor is the best option.
+Some people don’t notice this flickering effect, but for those who do notice it, then a lower-end monitor is the best option.

-A 75Hz monitor is great for people who are looking for a smooth experience when scrolling across the screen.
+A 75Hz monitor is great for people looking for a smooth experience when scrolling across the screen.
 They’re also good for gaming and movies because they provide smoother images.

 However, there are some drawbacks to this type of monitor.
-For instance, people may see the flicker in screens with refresh rates above 85Hz which can be distracting.
+For instance, people may see the flicker on screens with refresh rates above 85Hz, which can be distracting.

 What is the Cost of a 75Hz Monitor?